nickserv/danamccurdy.com/_posts/2018-07-23-finding-peace.md

 But there is no torrent,
 except in my tumbling thoughts.

 Beyond them,
-behind them
+behind them,
-there is only silence,
+is only silence,
 a peace that I may glimpse
 when I give up the fight,
 and let the world be